Tracardi/tracardi-api/manual/en/docs/flow/actions/novu_plugin_action.md

 # Novu trigger plugin

+Novu is an open-source notification infrastructure built for the engineering teams to help them build rich product notification experiences from single platform.

-This plugin trigger Novu API and allow to send incoming payload to specified e-mail address.
+This plugin triggers Novu API and allows sending incoming messages to services defined within Novu service.

 # JSON Configuration